rosell-dk/webp-express/README.txt

 It has been reported that WebP Express *almost* works on WAMP stack.
 I'd love to debug this, but do not own a Windows server or access to one...
 Can you help?

 = Why do I not see the option to set WebP quality to auto? = The option will only display, if your system is able to detect jpeg qualities.
-To make your server capable to do that, install *Imagick* or *Gmagick*
+To make your server capable to do that, install *Imagick extension* (PECL >= 2.2.2) or enable exec() calls and install either *Imagick* or *Gmagick*.

+If you have the *Imagick*, the *Imagick binary* or the *Remote WebP Express* conversion method working, but don't have the global "auto" option, you will have the auto option available in options of the individual converter.

+Note: If you experience that the general auto option doesn't show, even though the above-mentioned requirements should be in order, check out [this support-thread](https://wordpress.org/support/topic/still-no-auto-option/).

 = How do I make this work with a CDN? =
 Chances are that the default setting of your CDN is not to forward any headers to your origin server.
 But the plugin needs the "Accept" header, because this is where the information is whether the browser accepts webp images or not.
 You will therefore have to make sure to configure your CDN to forward the "Accept" header.